Guided Trout Wade Trips

 Description: If you want to immerse yourselves in the wild domain of Appalachian trout, this is the trip for you.
 Although some of our trips are done on roadside rivers, most wade trips involve some walking (typically less than a mile, unless you ask your guide for a backcountry adventure.)

-Once on the water, we’ll don waders and boots and work our way slowly upstream as we try to spot trout before they see us.
+Once on the water, we’ll gear up in waders and boots, and work our way slowly upstream as we try to spot trout before they see us.
 Using short, accurate casts (usually 30 feet, max), we’ll present our flies to visibly feeding trout, or to areas proven to be productive holding spots.
 Around noon, we’ll munch on sandwiches and enjoy he beauty of the Appalachian forest, the soothing sound of water purling over rock.
 All of this makes for a relaxing outing in the company of our veteran guides, who will go the extra mile to put you on fish.
 If solitude and bigger trout are on your wish list, check out our Horsepasture River Private Waters.

 - A licensed, knowledgeable fishing guide who can assist you with casting, locating fish, and whatever questions you may have.